LuisPostigo/GTOC_visualizer/README.md

 ## Download/Install

-Navigate to the "downloads" folder.
+Navigate to the "download" folder.
 Select either the windows/linux installer, or the MacOS one.

 ## Requirements